 Designed to celebrate the academic work, independent research, and worldwide adventures of Middlebury students, MiddGeo strives to continue the college’s tradition of international awareness, diversity, and critical inquiry and received the Middlebury College Outstanding New Organization Award in 2011.

-I am so proud that Middlebury students still carry on our legacy today, nearly two decades after we first dreamed this publication into existence in 2008!
+I am so proud that Middlebury students still carry on our legacy today, nearly two decades after we first dreamed Middlebury Geographic into existence in 2008!

 Studied abroad at the Universidade Federal de Santa Catarina (a C.V.
 Starr-Middlebury School Abroad) and completed geospatial coursework in urban geography, alongside classes in Latin American history and Portuguese.